16arsal/ES-205-CEP-Project/README.md

 Data:

-We are using historical data of the S&P 500 index and individual stock constituents.
+We are using historical data from the S&P 500 index and individual stock constituents.
 The data includes features such as opening price, closing price, high price, low price, volume, and dividend yield.
 Methodology: